Tips for planning a European rail trip on a budget

 Book in advance

-Most train companies now use airline-style pricing, with the prices getting more expensive the nearer you get to the date of travel.
-If you book early you can bag cheap fares like Brussels to Berlin for €27.90, Zurich to Milan for €29 or Barcelona to Paris for €39.
+Most train companies use airline-style pricing, with a limited supply of bargain tickets and prices getting more expensive the closer you get to the date of travel.
+If you book early you can bag cheap fares like Brussels to Berlin for €27.99 or Barcelona to Paris for €39.

 Booking in advance also means you’re guaranteed a seat.
 But the downside is the lack of flexibility, as cheap advance fares don’t normally allow refunds or exchanges.